 Nearly all cafés and coffee shops are well used to serving all their drinks in customers own reusable cups, even smoothies and milkshakes!

 It is much better to have a reusable plastic cup over a single use compostable/biodegradable one, find out the issues with bioplastics here.
 Also beware of bamboo cups.

 More and more new parents are choosing to invest in reusable nappies, saving their wallets and the environment in the long run.

 An estimated three billion nappies are thrown away every year in the UK, accounting for 2-3% of all household waste, according to recycling charity Wrap.

 If you really can’t live without a straw, consider taking a reusable metal straw out with you.
 They can be cleaned, come in a range of sizes and reused endlessly.

 Much like reusable coffee cups, drinks bottles are commonplace now.
 An estimated 700,000 single-use plastic bottles are littered in the UK each day.
-Refill Devon helps you findest the nearest cafe or Refill Station where you can Refill your bottle for free – there are around 800 across Devon so far!
+Refill Devon helps you find the nearest café or Refill Station where you can Refill your bottle for free – there are around 800 across Devon so far!

 Don’t use clingfilm or sandwich bags – if they can’t go in your current Tupperware, why not make your own beeswax wraps to wrap your sandwiches in, use sauce jars for snacks, and check out these silicone sandwich boxes.

 Consider where you buy your meal deal – is it possible for it to be plastic free at a local deli or café?
-If a drink comes free, choose a can over a single-use plastic bottle, an aluminium can can be endlessly recycled – it may be your next airplane!
+If a drink comes free, choose a can over a single-use plastic bottle – aluminium can be endlessly recycled, it may be your next aeroplane!